Elephant418/Staq/README.md

 ### Hello world projects

+You can use the Hello World projects to bootstrap an application:

  * The simplest [Staq Hello World project](https://github.com/Pixel418/Staq-HelloWorld/)
  * The [Staq Hello World project with MVC structure](https://github.com/Pixel418/Staq-HelloWorldMVC/)